Capgemini/msft-release-extensions/README.md

 The rest of the fields are pre-populated to make the installation much easier.

 ##### Prerequisites
-In addition to the =an Azure Devops instance.
-You will require the following pre-requisities listed below to use this task.
+In addition to the an Azure Devops instance, you will require the following pre-requisities listed below to use this task.
-##### Azure PaaS
+###### Azure PaaS
 - Storage Account, File Share
-##### Others
+###### Others
-- Option File (options.prop) - You will need to provide option file (options.prop) which contains configurations that require for your API Scanning.
-Below example shows the how this file looks like.
-Basically these are the request header paraemters to API which OWASP requires for scanning.
-You will have to modify this file (for e.g. You might need to send authentication header in it for authorizing apis during the OWASP run.)
-This is the mandatory file which you can generate dnamically during the build stage as a artifact and will need to provide to this extension task and
+- Option File (options.prop) - You will need to provide an option file (options.prop) that contains API Header Request configurations.
+The example below shows what the contents of this file looks like.
+These are the request header parameters that will be included in the API requests when the OWASP API scan is running.
+You should modify this file to include any additional headers (e.g. include an Authorization Request Header that contains a bearer token and one for an API Management Subscription Header key 'Ocp-Apim-Subscription-Key' if you are using Azure API Management.)
+This is a mandatory file, which you can generate dynamically during the build stage as a artifact.

 ```
 replacer.full_list(0).description=ContentTypeHeader
 replacer.full_list(0).enabled=true